jmcanterafonseca/typescript-rest-mongoose/README.md

 * It would be good to automatically generate the mongoose Schema from the JSON Schema to avoid repetition and improve maintainability.
 * It would be good to incorporate functional tests to test all the API functionality towards CI.
+* It would be good to rollup all the contents in a single file and find a way to minimize the container size